Blazemeter/jmeter-bzm-plugins/http2/README.md

 Step to use HTTP2plugin

-1- download alpn-boot acording to your jvm version
+1- Download alpn-boot according to your JVM version
 		https://www.eclipse.org/jetty/documentation/9.4.x/alpn-chapter.html

 2- On Windows at the start of jmeter.bat add the next line: